Trans Pacific Partnership Agreement Page 4343?

 Article 19.10: Cooperation

-1. The Parties recognise the importance of cooperation as a mechanism for effective
+1. The Parties recognize the importance of cooperation as a mechanism for effective

 implementation of this Chapter, to enhance opportunities to improve labour standards and to